No peace for vote robbers: opposition

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/ISLAMABAD: Pakistan Democratic Movement (PDM) head and JUI-F chief Fazlur Rehman on Saturday said they will continue to pursue those who came to power by stealing votes.
+LAHORE/ISLAMABAD: Pakistan Democratic Movement (PDM) head and JUI-F chief Fazlur Rehman Saturday said they will continue to pursue those who came into power by stealing votes.

 Speaking to reporters in Lahore, Fazl alleged that the current rulers came into power through vote theft.
 He said the PDM rallies and public meetings had seriously upset the rulers adding that a change in the system was inevitable to check the engineering of results suiting own agenda.